Best of Patagonia Tour - Argentina Highlights

 DAY 01: BUENOS AIRES.

 Arrival in Buenos Aires.
 Meet and greet at the International airport and transfer to the hotel.
-Accommodation.
-Rest of the day at leisure.
+Accommodation at Pulitzer Hotel or Similar.

-Transfer to the domestic airport to fly to Trelew.
-Arrival, meet and greet at the airport and transfer to PuntaTombo rookery.
+Transfer to the domestic airport to fly to Trelew to start the Patagonia Argentina tour.
+Arrival, meet and greet at the airport and transfer to Posada Los Mimbres.
+Includes free use of bike and kayak and self guided coastal trail, dinner and non-alcoholic beverages. http://posadalosmimbres.com.ar/

 Meals: B - box-lunch & D.